import numpy as np

 for each batch in train_data:

-= forward_pass(model, batch)
+predictions = forward_pass(model, batch)

-predictions = compute_loss(predictions, true_labels)
+loss = compute_loss(predictions, true_labels)

-loss = compute_gradients(loss)
+gradients = compute_gradients(loss)

-gradients update_model_parameters(model, gradients)
+update_model_parameters(model, gradients)

 record_metrics(loss, accuracy, ...)